Key Insights into the Seven Forex Majors

 GBPUSD INFORMATION

-The British Pound (GBP) to the United States dollar (USD) or else the ‘Cable’ is one of the three most heavily traded pairs in the currency market.
-GBPUSD accounts about 9.2% of the overall Forex market volume (13.4% in 2004).
-The American economy is the largest in the world while the British economy is the 5th largest (2,650 billion USD).
+The British Pound (GBP) to the United States Dollar (USD), also known as the ‘Cable’, is one of the three most heavily traded pairs in the currency market.
+GBP/USD accounts for approximately 9.2% of the overall Forex market volume (down from 13.4% in 2004).
+The U.S. economy is the largest in the world, while the British economy ranks fifth, with a GDP of around 2,650 billion USD.

 (↑) Historical High: 2.6163 (1972)